St Stephen’s Basilica – What Happened to the First Dome?

 St Stephen’s Basilica

 This church’s namesake is St Stephen, the first Canonised King of Hungary.
 You can see him receiving the blessing of the Virgin Mary in a huge oil painting.
 St Stephen’s eerily preserved right hand is still in a chapel on the left of the building.
 In a touch of bizarre showmanship, it lies with lights down, but if you put coins in a slot, the lights come on for a short time.
 There’s probably a joke about this with regard to the Church and money.

 The St Stephen’s Basilica is easy to reach on foot from the river, or by metro 2 (blue line) at the Arany János Utca stop.
 Then if you fancy climbing the 302 steps up to the 96m dome (or taking the elevator halfway up) for a small fee, you will be get to see a great view of the city.
 There is an ordinance that no buildings may be higher than this, so in this area the view is all yours.
 The dome of the Parliament is exactly the same height, symbolizing the equality in worldly and spiritual matters.
 There’s probably a joke in there as well.

 Opening hours: 9am-7pm Monday to Saturday.
 7:45 o Sundays see mass times

-Cost: It is nominally “free” but a donation of 200 HUF or more is heavily recommended.
-To get the full effect, either take a trip up to the top of the dome for 400 HUF, try a guided tour for about 2000 HUF, weekdays 10-3, or see an organ concert (Mondays at 5pm for 3000HUF and more expensive Gala performances on Fridays.
+Cost: It is nominally “free” but a donation of 200 HUF or more if you succumb to feelings of guilt .
+To get the full effect, either take a trip up to the top of the dome for 400 HUF, try a guided tour for about 2000 HUF, weekdays 10-3, or see an organ concert (Mondays at 5pm for 3000HUF and more expensive Gala Performances on Fridays.